StarCodes2/alx-backend-storage/0x01-NoSQL/README.md

 - **11-schools_by_topic.py**: Contains a Python function that returns the list of school having a specific topic.
 - **12-log_stats.py**: Contains a Python script that provides some stats about Nginx logs stored in MongoDB.
 - **100-find**: Contains a script that lists all documents with name starting by Holberton in the collection school.
+- **101-students.py**: Contains a Python function that returns all students sorted by average score.